 It left me mesmerising out loud that you can take the girl out of the library, but you can’t take the library out of the girl.
-After all, I was destined for librarianship in some shape or form from early in life.
+I was destined for some type of professional role in a library in some shape or form from early in life.

 And that’s what I ended up doing: studying library sciences.
-Via word of mouth I then moved to different libraries to update and integrate their manual indexes, lists and catalogues with electronic ones.
+Via word of mouth, I moved to different libraries to update and integrate their manual indexes, lists and catalogues with electronic ones.
 Often Herculean at best, since each library had thousands of books, CDs, videos, newspapers and other items waiting to be added.

-Sadly, I lost a lot of my native dialect over time, but I definitely inherited her love for words and books in my library quest for more paper, more literacy and more knowledge.
+Sadly, I lost a lot of my native dialect over time, but I inherited her love for words and books.
+My library quest has always been one searching for more paper, more literacy and more knowledge.

-I love words, funky ones, cranky ones, utterly ridiculous ones.
-Justified paragraphs make me giggle, intense fonts a playful thing and long sentences that shout for shortened versions make me sigh.

-Long sentences?
-I’ve been living in Ireland for 12+ years now, and honey, we simply don’t do short sentences in Ireland.
+I love words, unusual ones, cranky ones, utterly ridiculous ones.
+Justified paragraphs make me giggle, great fonts a playful thing and long sentences that shout for shortened versions.
+I’ve been living in Ireland for 12+ years now, and honey let me tell you we just don’t write short sentences in Ireland.

-Ask Joyce, who once wrote something so flabbergastingly fantastic that he forgot to add punctuation, a sentence of 4,391 words, no less.
-Molly Bloom must’ve gasped for air once she finished dreaming or thinking it.
+Ask Joyce, who once wrote something so flabbergastingly fantastic that he forgot to add punctuation, a sentence of 4,391 words.
+Molly Bloom must have gasped for air once she finished dreaming or thinking it.
 I am still gasping for air after tackling Ulysses.

 In fact, were James Joyce still alive today, I’d ask him to write my biography.No better man than Joyce to write about life in Ireland.

-For me, despite not liking the English Crown, the Queen’s English is the only English I can or am willing to write in text messages, emails, long-form or grocery lists.
-As I said, I’m a sucker for great words and correct spelling, and when I find mistakes in newspaper articles for example, I often feel I want to use hard-line ninja tactics on misspelled or under-spelled words.
+For me, despite not liking the English Crown, the Queen’s English is the only English I can or will write in text messages, emails, long-form or grocery lists.
+I honestly am a sucker for great words and correct spelling.
+When I find mistakes in newspaper articles, for example, I often feel I want to use hard-line ninja tactics on people’s grammar.

 An original idea.
 That can’t be too hard.

 The library must be full of them.

 However, just like Mr Google and Mrs Bing are the worst doctors on the internet, Wikipedia is not always correct either, so check your resources wisely.
 Trying to get this into the mind of young people who forgot to finish their homework on time, is a lost cause.

-In a digital, information age as today, seeing libraries shut down, books thrown out and people becoming lazy as tons of new info is dropped online each day, the scent of a new book can still throw me back to when it was just about pen and paper.
+In a digital, information age as today, seeing libraries shut down, books were thrown out and people becoming information-lazy is painful.
+While tons of new info is dropped online each day, the scent of a new book can still take me back to when it was just about pen and paper.

-In the end, I would not have been who I am today were it not for the endless hours I spent in a library while growing up.
+In the end, I would not have been who I am today was it not for the endless hours I spent in a library while growing up.
 I would not have lived in Ireland or have learned that besides languages, books are all you need in life.

 If you’re interested in doing Library Studies in Ireland, you can find more information here: